Graphixa/RegistryWizard/README.md

 ## Contributing
 Contributions to Registry Wizard are welcome!
 If you have suggestions, improvements, or bug fixes, please submit a pull request.
 For major changes, please open an issue to discuss the proposed changes beforehand.
+Alternatively feel free to fork a copy and make it your own :)

 ## License
 This project is licensed under the MIT License.